 Sew the original strips together

-Place strips in the order according to the pattern and sew them together using quarter inch seam allowances.
-Very important to keep quarter inch seam allowances or your strips will not align.
-This is how the strips look like before stitching:
+Place strips in order according to the pattern and sew them together using quarter-inch seam allowances.
+Very important to keep quarter-inch seam allowances or your strips will not align.
+This is what the strips look like before stitching:

 I like to use this special presser foot.
-The right part of the foot is exactly quarter inch, it is very much used by quilters and – surprise! – it is called “the quarter inch foot”.
+The right part of the foot is exactly a quarter inch, it is very much used by quilters, and – surprise! – it is called “the quarter inch foot”.
 The 1/4″ feet come in many shapes, mine looks like this: